ievapudz/Course_Work/README.md

 There were two alternatives applied:
 - Sigmoid activation and BCE loss functions were called separately
-- BCEWithLogitsLoss function that wraps Softmax and BCE loss functions together.
-According to ... this alternative is more stable than the previous one.
+- BCEWithLogitsLoss function that wraps sigmoid and BCE loss functions together.
+According to [Runebook.dev](https://runebook.dev/en/docs/pytorch/generated/torch.nn.bcewithlogitsloss), this alternative is more stable than the previous one.

 The whole workflow will be in `scripts/classificator.py`.
 Data processing functions are placed in `scripts/model_dataset_processing.py`.